 We had a few close calls before even getting to Karimunjawa.

-Spending time in Indonesia you soon get used to the ubiquitous call to prayer, which you hear five times per day.
-Usually played from loudspeakers installed on minarets or outside mosques, the adhan is often beautiful and calming.
+While spending time in Indonesia you soon get used to the ubiquitous call to prayer, which you hear five times per day.
+Usually played from loudspeakers installed on minarets or outside mosques, the adhan, is both beautiful and calming.